Friday, October 22, 2010

 I explained to the others in the room (because of the intimacy of the situation), that in my work, when I feel like the healing I can offer my partner falls short of their need, that I visualize my breath with the woman at the well, from the bible.

-It took me several days to realize that as he was crossing the veil, I was yet again sharing with him this very spiritual space, as his breath transformed from mortal oxygen into eternal light.
+It took me several days to realize that, as he was crossing the veil, I was yet again sharing this deeply spiritual space, as his breath transformed from mortal air into the reality of the breath of living water, of eternal light.

-Recently, one evening following his funeral, I found myself looking at the printed program.
+Recently one evening, following his funeral, I found myself looking at the printed program.
 The top of the back of the program had a scripture reference with the caption: "We love him because he loved us first - John 4:19".
-Puzzled I turned to John 4:19 in my bible and found the reference on the program to be a misprint.
-John 4:19 is actually a verse from the story of the Woman at the Well, where she said to Christ: "Sir I perceive that thou art a prophet".
+Puzzled I turned to John 4:19 in my bible and found the reference on the program to be a slight misprint, (as there are many chapters of John in the New Testament).
+The John 4:19, I had inadvertently turned to was actually a verse from the story of the Woman at the Well, where she said to Christ: "Sir I perceive that thou art a prophet".
 A moment of recognition.

 3 comments: